thinktecture-labs/dotnet-wasi-samples/README.md

-# Wasm & WASI samples for the .NET-minded developerdotnet-wasm-wasi
+# Wasm & WASI samples for the .NET-minded developer
 Various Wasm- &amp; WASI-related demos and experiments - for .NET developers